Scroll To See More Images

 Using the toy during sex felt a little weird at first, but once I got used to it, I enjoyed the sensation.
 Worth noting, though: It’s the kind of toy you use when you want to take things slow; when we tried going faster, the toy started to feel abrasive and uncomfortable.
 According to J., the vibration was interesting, but not necessarily stimulating for him.

 My thinking: The We-Vibe is great for foreplay, and might be great during penetrative sex if your partner’s penis or dildo of choice is on the smaller side.
 The We-Vibe definitely provides added tightness and stimulation, but it can feel a little in the way.

 *Lesbian, gay, and hetero-friendly

-If you find yourself bored by your partner’s very human fingers—or if you’re looking for a way to switch up your routine—you might enjoy the Hello Touch ($65 at Amazon), a finger vibrator that looks like it belongs in some kind of robot movie.
+If you find yourself bored by your partner’s very human fingers—or if you’re looking for a way to switch up your routine—you might enjoy the Hello Touch, a finger vibrator that looks like it belongs in some kind of robot movie.
 With a little help from your Hell Touch, you can enjoy the best of both worlds—the warmth of human touch and the stimulating buzz of a vibrator.

 The vibrations are surprisingly strong for such a little contraption.